 The NSLDS collects student loan and grant information from universities, colleges, guaranty agencies, Direct Loan participants, and other Department of Education programs.
 The goal of the National Student Loan Data System is to have a centralized and integrated resource for current and former students to review their outstanding loan information.

 Whether a borrower has subsidized loans, unsubsidized loans, or a mixture of both, they can easily access all of their loan information using the NSLDS.
 The first step in any repayment plan of a student loan is gathering information.
-Many students rely on a combination of federal loans and grants, private loans, other federal programs, and their own funds to pay for school.
+Many students rely on a combination of federal student loans and grants, private student loans, other federal programs, and their own funds to pay for school.

 It can be daunting to keep track of all of these payments and obligations.
 The National Student Loan Data System makes it easy to figure out what and where student debt resides after graduation, and it also does a good job of updating balances and payments regularly.